stevewillcock/grunt-msbuild/README.md

 # grunt-msbuild

-> Build projects with MSBuild using Grunt
+> Build projects with MSBuild and XBuild using Grunt

 ## Getting Started
-This plugin requires Grunt `~0.4.1`
+This plugin requires Grunt `~0.4.0`.
+In other words it should work on 0.4.0 or higher.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: